Episode 7, Season 3

 - The Guardian, Diane Nash: ‘Non-violent protest was the most important invention of the 20th century’

-- Teaching Tolerance, President Obama's Address on the 50th Anniversary of Bloody Sunday
+- Learning for Justice, President Obama's Address on the 50th Anniversary of Bloody Sunday

 - Martin Luther King Jr., Where Do We Go from Here: Chaos or Community?

-- Teaching Tolerance, Sharing the Truth of Bayard Rustin
+- Learning for Justice, Sharing the Truth of Bayard Rustin

 - Charles McKinney, Greater Freedom: The Evolution of the Civil Rights Struggle in Wilson, North Carolina